 In addition, as Figure 1 illustrates, while OKRs are indeed significant concerns of the portfolio, each value stream also has its own local context.
 This means that some value stream KPIs are derived locally and are instead specific to the business objectives of that value stream.
 As a result, they will not trace directly to a strategic theme key result.

-While SAFe’s primary focus is development value streams, these value streams serve one purpose: enabling the enterprise’s operational value streams to achieve targeted business outcomes.
-Therefore, the operational value streams inform some of the local context KPIs associated with development value streams.
+While SAFe’s primary focus is development value streams, these value streams serve one purpose: enabling the enterprise’s Operational Value Streams (OVS) to achieve targeted business outcomes.
+Therefore, the operational value streams also inform some of the local context KPIs for development value streams.
 These are typically different from value stream to value stream within a portfolio.
 For example:

 - Some development value streams support revenue generation directly, making revenue a likely KPI.
 Other metrics—such as operating margin, market share, or solution usage—may provide additional insights.